2020PB/police-brutality/reports/Oregon.md

 ### Officers fire tear gas at peaceful protesters | July 29th

-Federal officers fire tear gas and impact munitions at gathered protesters standing some distance from the Justice Center fence around 11 PM on July 29th.
+Federal officers fire tear gas and impact munitions at gathered protesters standing some distance from the courthouse fence around 11 PM on July 29th.
 Some protesters throw tear gas canisters back, but the protesters appear otherwise peaceful.
 Impact munitions can also be heard throughout.

 tags: less-lethal, projectile, protester, shoot, tear-gas

 id: or-portland-206

-geolocation:
+geolocation: 45.5158255,-122.6768183

 **Links**